So far we have identified 256 civilians killed during the Civil War.

 On the 16th of June 1922 Thomas Mullaney aged about 38, from East Street in the Cromac Square area of Belfast, was shot and mortally wounded by Soldier, it was believed by the Soldier that Mullaney was about to draw a revolver, the Soldier fired on Mullaney wounding him in the cheat, Mullaney was admitted to hospital but died shortly after.
 It was stated that Mullaney was in the area visiting his brother who lived in Grove Street.

 On the 17th of June 1922 the I.R.A. raided the small community of Altnaveigh just outside Newry County Down.
 Six people were killed in what became known as the Altnaveigh Massacre.
-Six people, all Unionist were killed, they were: • At 3am an armed gang arrived at the home of Thomas Crozier, an elderly farmer.
-Mr. Crozier was shot and mortally wounded in front of his wife and son.
+Six people, all Unionist were killed, they were:

 On Saturday the 17th of June 1922 John Brehany who lived with his father at Lavalla Ballymote County Sligo was shot dead when armed and masked men called at his residence looking for his brother who was an retired R.I.C. constable.